project-meucci/thimm.github.io/docs/Farmerama/11-organic-soil-less-growing-landscape-based-eating-salad-harvester-crowdfarming-more.md

 ---
-title: 11: Organic Soil-less Growing?, landscape based eating, salad harvester, crowdfarming & more
+title: 11 Organic Soil Less Growing Landscape Based Eating Salad Harvester Crowdfarming More
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2017-03-10)